softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 The version of DMPonline used as a basis of this document was the latest at the time of writing, master branch, commit [6236385f55189be55f2b470b5ee3563615d964c1](https://github.com/DigitalCurationCentre/DMPonline_v4/commit/6236385f55189be55f2b470b5ee3563615d964c1) 24 Nov 2014.

+The prototype SMP service is in the [smp-prototype](https://github.com/softwaresaved/smp-service/tree/smp-prototype) branch of the [smp-service](https://github.com/softwaresaved/smp-service) repository.

 ---

-## DMPonline concepts and data model
+## Mapping DMPonline concepts and data model to software management plans

 DMPonline's concepts are as follows: